Self-Supervised Monocular Depth Estimation with Self-Reference Distillation and Disparity Offset Refinement: Method

 Inspired by various feature alignment works \cite{fapn,alignseg,shallow}, we design an offset calculation module (OC) that utilizes the adjacent scale features to calculate the disparity offset field.
 The OC outputs allow effective disparity alignment of different scales and improve the prediction accuracy, which is provided evidence in the ablation study.

 The OC module in the decoder receives two resolution features\{$F^{(i)}_o,F^{(i+1)}_o$\}.
 (1) The low-resolution feature $F^{(i+1)}_o$ is first upsampled to obtain features of the same resolution as $F^{(i)}_o$.
-(2) The resulting features are concatenated with the high-resolution feature $F^{(i)}_o$ to produce the disparity offset $O^{(i)}$, as shown in the offset calculation structure of the legend in Fig.\ref{fig_decoder}, (3) and then the disparity $d^{(i+1)}$ is warped by $O^{(i)}$ to obtain the refined disparity.
+(2) The resulting features are concatenated with the high-resolution feature $F^{(i)}_o$ to produce the disparity offset $O^{(i)}$, as shown in the offset calculation structure of the legend in Fig.\ref{fig_decoder}.
+(3) The disparity $d^{(i+1)}$ is warped by $O^{(i)}$ to obtain the refined disparity map (the high-resolution disparity map).
+In the warp process, the high-resolution disparity map is the bilinear interpolation of the neighboring pixels in low-resolution disparity map, where the neighborhoods are defined according learned disparity offset as shown in Fig.\ref{fig_decoder}.
 (4) Refined disparity is concatenated with $F^{(i)}_o$ to generate $d^{(i)}$.
 This process can be mathematically formulated as follows:

 In the legend of the figure, we mark that the disparity offset is positive or negative, which represents the direction of the disparity offset.
 The disparity offset includes the horizontal offset and vertical offset.
 In Fig.\ref{fig_decoder}, we only indicate the horizontal offset for convenience.
-In the visualization of Fig.\ref{fig_offset}, we show the disparity offset in the horizontal and vertical directions.
-The first two rows are low-resolution disparity and high-resolution disparity, respectively and the low-resolution disparity map needs to be aligned with the high-resolution disparity map by offsetting both horizontally and vertically.
-The last two rows are the horizontal disparity offset and vertical disparity offset.